lisaWangjiaqi/HEARTS-Text-Stereotype-Detection/cw2/README_cw2.md

     H --> I[Evaluation & Metrics Saving<br/>results/improved_roberta/]

 ```
+(After hyperparameter tuning, these parameters achieve the best results)

 ## 7. 📊 Evaluation
 + The final model is evaluated on the TravelBias test split, and the complete evaluation output is stored in